Jeremy Taylor: Bishop in Ireland at the Restoration

 He probably left Wales in 1657, and his immediate connection with Golden Grove seems to have ceased two years earlier.
-In 1658, through the kind offices of his friend John Evelyn, Taylor was offered a lectureship in Lisburn, Co.
-Antrim, by Edward Conway, 2nd Viscount Conway.
+In 1658, through the kind offices of his friend John Evelyn, Taylor was offered a lectureship in Lisburn, County Antrim, by Edward Conway, 2nd Viscount Conway.
 At first, he declined a post in which the duty was to be shared with a Presbyterian – or, as he expressed it, "where a Presbyterian and myself [shall be] like Castor and Pollux, the one up the other downe" – and to which a meagre salary was attached.
 He was, however, induced to take it, and found in his patron's property at Portmore, on Lough Neagh, a congenial retreat.

-At the Restoration, instead of being recalled to England, as he probably expected and certainly desired, he was appointed to the see of Down and Connor, to which was shortly added the additional responsibility for overviewing the adjacent diocese of Dromore.
+At the Stuart Restoration, instead of being recalled to England, as he probably expected and certainly desired, he was appointed to the see of Down and Connor, to which was shortly added the additional responsibility for overviewing the adjacent diocese of Dromore.
 As bishop, he commissioned in 1661 the building of a new cathedral at Dromore for the Dromore diocese.
-He was also made a member of the privy council of Ireland and Vice-Chancellor of the University of Dublin.
+He was also made a member of the privy council of Ireland and, in 1660, Vice-Chancellor of the University of Dublin.
 None of these positions was a sinecure.